aashir-khan/xkcd-comics/client/README.md

 This application uses sum types/sealed unions using the [unionize](https://github.com/pelotom/unionize#match-expressions) package for representing various failure types and various redux states elegantly.

+Firebase is used to store the view count for each comic strip.

-While not in use currently, there exists a `.env.template` file (existing for demonstrating purposes) that can be renamed to `.env` to populate the environment variables to use in the application.
+There exists a `.env.template` file that can be renamed to `.env` to populate the environment variables to use in the application.